gvpinto/RepData_PeerAssessment1/PA1_template.md

 ## 61 2012-11-30   10766.19
 ```

-**histogram of the total number of steps taken each day of the imputed dataset**
+**Histogram of the total number of steps taken each day of the imputed dataset**

 ```r